 Let’s go shopping

-Have Ether in your wallet?
+Have ETH in your wallet?
 Congrats, you’re ready to purchase your first NFT!
 Note that you have to pay a fee for every transaction on the Ethereum blockchain.
 (This is to reduce spam on the network.), on top of the NFT price.
 So, after you put in your order, your transaction is often in a pending state.
 This can take minutes, but sometimes it might take even days.
 After the pending, the NFT is officially yours, which you’re now able to see and check within your wallet.

 Your NFT on Coinranking

 After the transaction, your NFT will appear immediately on Coinranking, including information like the trading price and the issuance date (date of creation).
 All the information you’ll need, in one place. 💪 (At the moment, we have 18 dapps listed, and more are about to be added.)